-In making the selection, the Board is assisted by the Nomination Committee to consider the following aspects:
+In making the selection, the Board adopted a Fit & Proper Policy and is assisted by the Nomination Committee to consider the following aspects:

 - Probity, personal integrity, financial integrity and reputation the person must have the personal qualities such as honesty, integrity, diligence and independence of mind and fairness. - Competence and capability the person must have the necessary skills, experience, ability and commitment to carry out the role.